You don’t need to be suffering with Irritable Bowel Syndrome to know there’s a connection between the brain and the gut.

 Gut-directed hypnotherapy is a complementary therapy.
 So whether you want to know how to do gut directed hypnotherapy techniques at home, or work with a gut-directed hypnotherapist (like me) please keep seeing your doctor/gastroenterologist as normal and get a diagnosis first.
-Always speak to your doctor before starting a new complementary therapy, or if you have any conditions that make you unsuitable for hypnosis, deep relaxation or mindfulness.
+Always speak to your doctor before starting a new complementary therapy, or if you have a condition that makes you unsuitable for hypnosis, visualisations, relaxation or mindfulness.

-Gut directed Hypnotherapy is one of the fastest growing areas of hypnosis and is quickly becoming the must have thing for managing Irritable Bowel Syndrome.
+Gut Directed Hypnosis (or lessStomach Hypnosis’ is one of the fastest growing areas of hypnotherapy and is quickly becoming the MUST HAVE thing for managing Irritable Bowel Syndrome.